kubernetes/enhancements/keps/sig-network/3786-migrate-shared-kube-proxy-code-to-staging/README.md

 ## Summary

-After about a year and a half of testing a [new service proxy implementation](https://github.com/kubernetes-sigs/kpng/), and collecting sig-network and community feedback, it is clear that a shared library (referred to as kube-proxy-lib in this document) designed to make building new service proxies easier is needed.
+After about a year and a half of testing a [new service proxy implementation](https://github.com/kubernetes-sigs/kpng/), and collecting sig-network and community feedback, it is clear that a shared library (referred to as the kube-proxy staging library in this document) designed to make building new service proxies easier is needed.
 Specifically, it is desired by members of the Kubernetes networking community who are attempting to build specialized networking tools.
-However, in order to prevent the community from having to maintain two separate sets of code (the core kube-proxy code and the aforementioned new library) while also ensuring the stability of the existing proxies, it makes sense to work incrementally towards this ultimate goal.
+However, in order to prevent the community from having to maintain two separate sets of code (the existing kube-proxy code and the aforementioned new library) while also ensuring the stability of the existing proxies, it makes sense to work incrementally towards this goal in the kube-proxy staging library.

 This KEP describes the **first step** towards the ultimate end goal of providing a shared library of core kube-proxy functionality which can be easily consumed by the community.
-Specifically, it will work to move the existing [shared kube-proxy code](https://github.com/kubernetes/kubernetes/tree/master/pkg/proxy) into [staging](https://github.com/kubernetes/kube-proxy).
+Specifically, it will work to move the existing [shared kube-proxy code](https://github.com/kubernetes/kubernetes/tree/master/pkg/proxy) and associated network utilities into [staging](https://github.com/kubernetes/kube-proxy).

-This initial work will open the door for future improvements to kube-proxy code to be made in both a safe an incremental way.
+This initial work will open the door for future kube-proxy code improvements to be made in both a safe an incremental way.

 ## Motivation